 We've seen this before - tax cuts for the richest creating deficits that have to be made up for by everyone else.
 It's a bad policy that doesn't even help the richest in the end because it doesn't help their communities.

-By contrast, the solution I support for this problem - communities paying for State Water Project water while receiving less benefits - is to improve the water system in this communities.
+By contrast, the solution I support for this problem - communities paying for State Water Project water while receiving less benefits - is to improve the water system in these communities.
 Water District funding for water conservation sends money back to those communities, as could Water District support for expanding recycled water systems.
 The entire County benefits from a stronger water system.

 I'm flattered that the opposition now says it supports the water conservation and recycled water solutions I've discussed since last year, but as long as they also continue to promote the property tax removal, they are leading in the wrong direction.